microtrain/bootcamp/01-DevEnvironment/03-SystemBasics.md

 # System Basics
-_In this section we will learn some basic Linux commands and install a few basic software packages._
+In this section we will learn use some of the basic Linux commands from the previous section to install a few basic software packages.

-Now you're ready to setup the  system.
 Login in to your system and open a terminal window using ````Ctrl + Alt + T````.
 Then type the following commands.
 Pressing enter after each command.

 ````
 sudo apt-get update